College of Science and Health > Academics > Psychology > Graduate Programs > Community Psychology (MS)

 DePaul’s extensive connections with community organizations across Chicago allow for a variety of opportunities to enhance your applied and research skills in a hands-on way.
 You’ll learn about the needs of community organizations and contribute to shared solutions.

-The deadline for fall admission is April 20.
-Decisions will begin on May 1 and be completed by May 15.
+The deadline for fall admission is May 1st.
+Final admission decisions will be completed by May 15th.

 Submit an online application, resume, personal statement, GRE scores, letters of recommendation, official transcripts, psychology or related course history list, and community psychology-related volunteer or employment.